fread-ink/ebook-paginator/README.md

 * Also copy meta tags and inline styles into iframe document
 * Add option to inject CSS (by URI)
-* Detect doctype of document and ensure iframe document is the same?
 * Unit tests

 Major bugs: